nikhillopes/redis-proxy/README.md

 The logs for the tester is at ```run/tester.log``` and for the proxy is at ```proxy.log```.

-At the end of the test the make command will display stats for the tests, like number of queries, number of cache hits and missed.
-Stats from the tester a also displayed.
+At the end of the test the make command will display stats for the tests, like number of queries, number of cache hits and misses.
+Stats from the tester are also displayed.

 ## Time Spent
 - Understand requirements and coming up with design : 1 hr